swup swup Accessibility Plugin

 headingSelector

-The first heading's content will be read to screen readers after a new page was loaded.
+The selector for finding page headings.
+The content of the first found heading will be read to screenreaders after a new page was loaded.

 respectReducedMotion